Cochin On The Coast Of Malabar During The Dutch Era, 1812 Plan

+The Dutch had captured Cochin from the Portuguese in 1663.
+Marking the end of over 160 years of Portuguese rule in Cochin.
 The Portuguese were the first Europeans to arrive in India via the maritime route in 1498.
-They were on the pepper trail when they first stepped foot in Calicut (Kozhikode).
+They came in search of the pepper trail, they first set foot at Calicut (Kozhikode).
 The King of Portugal chose Vasco Da Gama to lead the flotilla to India.
-He brought back spices from Calicut that signaled great future profits for the Crown of Portugal.

 Did you know – Vasco Da Gama reached back to Lisbon from Calicut in 1499, the crew was in bad shape as half of the men had died during this return voyage.